LI7XI/AudioAnalyzerDocs/docs/handler-types/waveform.md

 If sound wave is below SilenceThreshold then it is considered silence.
 Else image is updated.
 If you set it too high image will not be updating even when it should be.

 The main usage for this property is to synchronize several images, if you have them in one skin.
-If two images have the same Resolution, SilenceThreshold and image width, and they are in the same parent measure, then they will perfectly synchronized.
+If two images have the same UpdateRate, SilenceThreshold and image width, and they are in the same parent measure, then they will perfectly synchronized.

 _Examples:_